-The unit enables students to operate effectively in the professional practice of Christian ministry and pursue effective practices for personal and spiritual vitality.
+The subject enables students to operate effectively in the professional practice of Christian ministry and pursue effective practices for personal and spiritual vitality.

-In this extensive unit, you will engage with online resources ahead of an introductory day together, following which you will complete some preliminary assessment work before the main teaching block of four days.
-The main block will guide you through a variety of learning activities designed to develop your understanding of and skills in the themes and passages related to this unit.
+In this extensive subject, you will engage with online resources ahead of an introductory day together, following which you will complete some preliminary assessment work before the main teaching block of four days.
+The main block will guide you through a variety of learning activities designed to develop your understanding of and skills in the themes and passages related to the syllabus.
 Another assessment task is due before re-gathering for a final concluding day, after which the final assessment task is due.
-Students should allow 8-10 hours of study time per week for this intermediate unit.
+Students should allow 8-10 hours of study time per week for this intermediate subject.